Letter from the Core Stewards

 Kirsten Louise Webb

-Writer, Storyteller, Facilitator, Ritual & Performing Artist
+Storyteller, Writer, Facilitator, Ritual & Performing Artist

 Her writing, art, facilitation, and performance work focus on imagination, navigating uncertainty, body as Earth, cultivating the experience of collective as emergent organism, tending ancestral threads, weaving with and feeding the more-than-human realms, the power of story and ritual to illuminate and transform consciousness, and living into experimental and edgewalker ways of being to help evolve what’s possible amidst deep cultural and planetary shifting.